European court says Turkey holding Kurdish politician too long without trial

 The court, which awarded Demirtas 10,000 euros ($11,430) in damages and a further 15,000 euros in costs, ruled against a number of his other complaints and accepted that he had been arrested and detained on “reasonable suspicion” of having committed a criminal offense.

-Kati Piri, EU Rapporteur on Turkey, said the clear ECHR verdict meant Demirtas should be released immediately.
-“His detention is of a political, not a criminal nature.”
+Kati Piri, the European Union’s Rapporteur on Turkey, said the clear ECHR verdict meant Demirtas should be released immediately, adding: “His detention is of a political, not a criminal nature.”

 Kerem Altiparmak, a prominent Turkish human rights advocate and professor, also called for Demirtas’ immediate release, as his pre-trial detention was now in violation of both domestic and international law.

-ECHR rulings are in theory binding, but there have been many instances in which Turkey has not implemented them, paying fines instead.

-Additional reporting by Ali Kucukgocmen; Writing by David Dolan; Editing by Dominic Evans and John Stonestreet
+Additional reporting by Ali Kucukgocmen and Tuvan Gumrukcu; Writing by David Dolan; Editing by Dominic Evans and Gareth Jones